Queen Anne's CountyWye Island NRMA632 Wye Island Road,Queenstown, MD 21658

 Wildlife viewing and hiking are the most popular activities on Wye Island's six miles of trails.
 The School House Woods Nature Trail takes you through a mature hardwood forest while the Ferry Landing Trail leads beneath a canopy of Osage Orange Trees.
 Wye Island also houses a Holly Tree that is more than 290 years old.
 Follow the Holly Tree Trail to visit this long-time resident.

 The topography of the island is relatively flat.
 From the novice to the advanced hiker, access to the trails is very easy from the main park road.
+The Maryland Park Service does not rent horses, and only provides the trails as a means of recreation.

 A new map of the trails at Wye Island NRMA can be downloaded for free from this website.
 Please make sure to read the printing instructions and information for how to download the file to cell phones.
 The map is in a PDF format that requires Adobe Reader.
 To get the free Adobe Reader go to Adobe.com.